carallon/pharos-controller-api/sphinx-src/http-api/override.rst

 PUT
 ===

 Set the Intensity, Red, Green, Blue levels for a fixture or group.
+Action will propagate to all controllers in a project.

 ``PUT /api/override``